AchintyaaS/SES1A-Group8-eLibrary/README.md

 Install the project dependencies

 ```
+cd client
+npm i

+cd ../server
-npm install
+npm i
 ```

-Create a .env file to store the private mongo key
+Create a .env file in the server directory to store the private mongo key (./server)

 ```
 touch .env